ClaireBCodes/playground-list/README.md

 ## future
 add Bells Line of Road and Lithgow area
-See if I can get some advertising from local businesses like cafes KoFi or donations page for hosting costs
+Add a map page showing all the playgrounds with links to their modal cards and Google maps.
+Either an image or a google map See if I can get some advertising from local businesses like cafes KoFi or donations page for hosting costs search engine considerations